Pure Land Buddhism: Esoteric Pure Land sources

+"Esoteric Pure Land" texts continued to be translated and composed well into the period of mature Buddhist tantra.
+8th century Esoteric Buddhist masters like Vajrabodhi and Amoghavajra were all associated with translating esoteric texts that promoted rebirth in Sukhāvatī and other buddhafields.
+For example, Vajrabodhi's Qijuzhifomu zhuntidaming tuoluoni jing (七倶胝佛母准提大明陀羅尼經, T. 1075) associated with Cundi and Amoghavajra's Wuliangshou rulai guanxing gongyang yigui (無量壽如來觀行供養儀軌, T. 930), focused around the Fundamental Dhāraṇī of Amitāyus Tathāgata both promise rebirth in Sukhāvatī.

+China

+Sutras

 The Mahayana Sutras which teach Pure Land methods were brought from the Gandhāra region to China as early as 147 CE, when the Indo-Kushan monk Lokakṣema began translating the first Buddhist sūtras into Chinese.
 They include the Akṣobhya-vyūha (centered on Abhirati, the buddha-field of the Buddha Akṣohhya) and the Pratyutpanna Samādhi Sūtra (which discusses the buddhafield of Amitabha).
 The earliest of these translations show evidence of having been translated from the Gāndhārī language, a Prakrit.
 There are also images of Amitābha with the bodhisattvas Avalokiteśvara and Mahāsthāmaprāpta which were made in Gandhāra during the Kushan era.

+One of the earliest Chinese followers of Amitabha was Zhi Dun (314–366), a Neo-Daoist scholar turned Buddhist monk.
+One of his eulogies expresses his faith in Amitabha Buddha and the Pure Land.
 Somewhat later, the Kuchan master Kumārajīva (344–413 CE) translated the Smaller Sukhāvatī-vyūha (T 366) and other Chinese translators also rendered the Longer Sukhāvatīvyūha Sūtra into Chinese, the most popular being Buddhabhadra's c.
-359-429 CE.
-Over time, the three principal sūtras for the Chinese Pure Land tradition became the Longer Sukhāvatīvyūha Sūtra, Amitayurdhyana Sutra (i.e. The Contemplation Sutra) and the Shorter Sukhāvatīvyūha Sūtra.
+359–429 CE.
+Over time, the three principal sūtras for the Chinese Pure Land tradition became the Longer The Amitāyus Sutra, Amitāyus Contemplation Sūtra and the Shorter Amitābha Sūtra.

 Regarding the Amitayurdhyana Sutra (Guan-wuliangshou-jing, Sutra on the Visualization of [the Buddha] Immeasurable Life), modern scholars now consider it to be a Chinese composition.
 No Sanskrit original has been discovered, no Tibetan translations exists and the text also shows Chinese influences, including references to earlier translations of Chinese Pure Land texts.
 Modern scholars generally accept that the text describes a meditation which was practiced in Central Asia, but with Chinese additions.

+These three Pure land sutras (the Long and Short Sukhāvatī-vyūhas and the Contemplation Sutra) are seen as the main "three pure land sutras" in East Asian Pure Land Buddhism and they are the main sutra sources for Pure Land doctrine in East Asia.
+In Chinese Pure Land Buddhism, these three are combined with two more sutra chapters and a reinterpreted South Asian treatise to form a canon of six foundational Pure Land texts.
+The other three sources are: